 Scheduling a Sewer Scope Inspection

-If you want a sewer scope inspection you will need to call us for scheduling.
+If you want a sewer scope inspection, you need to call us for scheduling.
 We have a dedicated inspector who performs this service, so it may not be possible to schedule it simultaneously with a home inspection.
 Call us for scheduling at 888-860-2688 or reply to your home inspection confirmation email with a note that you want to add a sewer line inspection.